gaia-taipei/tw-firefox-weekly/ScottWu.md

 ## 2015 Q4 Goals

-1. Remove blocker issues for the Settings app & others
+1. Remove blocker issues for the Settings app & others, as measured by blocker burn down and days of blocker turnarounds.
-- Implement new features for the Settings app & others
+- Implement new features for the Settings app & others, as measured by feature burn down and days of blocker turnarounds.
+(This goal need clarification if we know what feature to work on)
-- Help increase unit/integration test coverage
+- Help increase unit/integration test coverage, as measured by # of tests planned and/or written.